wacncontent/CustomizeTool/removeCommentOutput/includes/website-from-gallery.md

-The Azure Marketplace makes available a wide range of popular web apps developed by Microsoft, third party companies, and open source software initiatives.
-Web apps created from the Azure Marketplace do not require installation of any software other than the browser used to connect to the [Azure Preview Portal](https://manage.windowsazure.cn/).
+The Azure Marketplace makes available a wide range of popular web sites developed by Microsoft, third party companies, and open source software initiatives. web sites created from the Azure Marketplace do not require installation of any software other than the browser used to connect to the [Azure Preview Portal](https://manage.windowsazure.cn/).

 In this tutorial, you'll learn:

-- How to create a new web app through the Azure Marketplace.
+- How to create a new web site through the Azure Marketplace.

-- How to deploy the web app through the Azure Preview Portal.
+- How to deploy the web site through the Azure Preview Portal.

 You'll build a WordPress blog that uses a default template.
 The following illustration shows the completed application:

 ![Wordpress blog][13]

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.

-## Create a web app in the portal
+## Create a web site in the portal

 1. Log in to the Azure Preview Portal.